 In addition, comprehensive urban planning, mobility, building and digital strategies will support Greater Springfield’s development of an inclusive, productive and attractive city for both residents and businesses.

 A strategic alliance between ENGIE and Springfield City Group was signed in 2018.
-During the last year Tractebel has undertaken a comprehensive assessment of the city to establish the project needs, develop the action plan, and map the potential development scenarios for the city.
+Tractebel has since undertaken a comprehensive assessment of the city to establish the project needs, develop the action plan, and map the potential development scenarios for the city.

 Starting with a business as usual (for comparison) approach, the road map also outlines what will be needed to achieve zero net electricity, where all electricity is provided by renewables; and zero carbon, where all energy (including fuel for vehicles and heating/cooling) is provided by renewables.